 We know what's required in every state.
 Take a simple assessment to see what policies are required and what policies are optional.

 Once you pay, you’ll be able to access the assessment and the other employment law tools.

 Answer questions about your business

 We’ll use your answers to give you tailored information about what policies you need.

 We provide your assessment in Microsoft Word so you can use it to improve your readiness.

-This policy allows employees who are the victims of crimes or family members of the victims of crimes to take unpaid leave to participate in legal proceedings and criminal investigations.
+This policy allows employees who are parents to take unpaid leave to participate in school activities.

 Domestic Violence Victim Leave Policy